 📱 IoS or Android?
 Download for free from Apple Store/Google play the new game Dream Fighters and let the fun begin!

 “Women’s duty towards self sacrifice is passed down from generation to generation.
-That’s what I thought until I talked to the counselor specialized in domestic violence. “ says Simona, who now leads a peaceful life, although she’s in a wheelchair due to the abuse she suffered.
+That’s what I thought until I talked to one counselor specialized in domestic violence. “ says Simona, who now leads a peaceful life, although she’s in a wheelchair due to the abuse she suffered.
 “I thought violence meant only broken ribs until someone showed me a list of the different forms of an abuse”, says Loredana Kaschovits.
 “I’ve been through two abusive relationships, but I got out of them well”, says Ela.
-All these women managed to transform their life and now are eager to help others that are currently in the same situation as they were.
+All these women managed to transform their life and now are eager to help others that are currently in the same situation as they were before.

 For many Romanian women, domestic violence is more than a breaking news title, it’s the reality awaiting at home.
 The silence tied to this type of abuse often turns women into sad numbers of abuse victims that lose their lives or suffer without anybody knowing of it.